-Poland, is it really worth it, for a dollar a month to sell your security and entire nation to Communist China?
+- Poland, is it really worth it, for a dollar a month to sell your security and the entire nation to Communist China?

 MS: I think they’ll be reluctant to arrest Cardinal Zen.
 I know quite a bit about the deal, I’ve been involved for maybe 15 years working on Vatican-China relations.
 Unfortunately, Pope Benedict was fantastic.
 Francis is not.
 Francis is basically, as Cardinal Zen once said, Pope Francis sees the communists the same way he used to see the communists as a boy or a young man in Argentina.
 He sees them as a liberating force.
 He sees them as something else.
 And now he’s been trapped by the Vatican bureaucracy, willingly trapped, I should say, let’s not let him off the hook.
 And essentially, he’s got this deal with China that, you know, every time you cut a deal with the communists, it just doesn’t work.